-How are hedge funds trading Career Education Corp.
+What have hedge funds been doing with Career Education Corp.
 (NASDAQ:CECO)?

-At Q2’s end, a total of 22 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 0% from the first quarter of 2019.
-Below, you can check out the change in hedge fund sentiment towards CECO over the last 16 quarters.
-With hedgies’ sentiment swirling, there exists a select group of notable hedge fund managers who were upping their holdings considerably (or already accumulated large positions).
+Heading into the second quarter of 2019, a total of 22 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 0% from the fourth quarter of 2018.
+The graph below displays the number of hedge funds with bullish position in CECO over the last 15 quarters.
+With the smart money’s positions undergoing their usual ebb and flow, there exists a select group of noteworthy hedge fund managers who were boosting their stakes significantly (or already accumulated large positions).

-Since Career Education Corp.
-(NASDAQ:CECO) has faced declining sentiment from the entirety of the hedge funds we track, it’s safe to say that there were a few hedge funds that decided to sell off their positions entirely last quarter.
-It’s worth mentioning that Jerome L. Simon’s Lonestar Capital Management dumped the largest investment of all the hedgies followed by Insider Monkey, totaling about $12.9 million in stock, and Peter Muller’s PDT Partners was right behind this move, as the fund sold off about $0.4 million worth.
-These transactions are intriguing to say the least, as aggregate hedge fund interest stayed the same (this is a bearish signal in our experience).
+Seeing as Career Education Corp.
+(NASDAQ:CECO) has faced bearish sentiment from the entirety of the hedge funds we track, we can see that there is a sect of fund managers that slashed their entire stakes by the end of the third quarter.
+Intriguingly, Peter S. Park’s Park West Asset Management dumped the biggest stake of the “upper crust” of funds followed by Insider Monkey, valued at about $4.3 million in stock, and Paul Marshall and Ian Wace’s Marshall Wace LLP was right behind this move, as the fund said goodbye to about $0.8 million worth.
+These transactions are important to note, as total hedge fund interest stayed the same (this is a bearish signal in our experience).

-Let’s go over hedge fund activity in other stocks similar to Career Education Corp.
-(NASDAQ:CECO).
-These stocks are Grupo Simec S.A.B. de C.V.
-(NYSE:SIM), Alector, Inc. (NASDAQ:ALEC), Materion Corp (NYSE:MTRN), and Talos Energy, Inc. (NYSE:TALO).
-This group of stocks’ market caps are closest to CECO’s market cap.
+Let’s also examine hedge fund activity in other stocks – not necessarily in the same industry as Career Education Corp.
+(NASDAQ:CECO) but similarly valued.
+These stocks are Rambus Inc. (NASDAQ:RMBS), Xperi Corporation (NASDAQ:XPER), Brookline Bancorp, Inc. (NASDAQ:BRKL), and Electronics For Imaging, Inc. (NASDAQ:EFII).
+This group of stocks’ market caps resemble CECO’s market cap.